titojff/TemperatureCompensatedClockARDUINO/README.md

 y=0.29x-7.3

 the I assume the same temp. in one minute and add the microseconds of deviation for that minute, and so on.

+The temp is read by a LM35(double-side taped) sensor on top of the arduino 16MHz crystal, oddly the sensor outputs in Fº???(bought on ebay)